 If you’re looking for something a bit more relaxed, head for the beautiful traditional villages of Lefkes and Marpissa, where you can wander the ancient cobbled streets and admire the glistening whitewashed architecture.
 If you’re looking for somewhere really romantic to explore with your other half, Paros is a great option.

 Crete is the best Greek island for history buffs, with fabulous Minoan ruins and wild natural beauty that will transport you back in time to a world of myth and magic.
 As the largest of the Greek islands, Crete boasts a dazzling variety of natural landscapes, from rugged canyons and mountains, to wide sandy beaches and picturesque hidden coves.
-It’s the perfect place for a couples holiday, and one of the most romantic Greek island honeymoon destinations.
+It’s the perfect place for a couples holiday, and one of the most romantic destinations for a honeymoon in Greece.

 Crete is famous for its history, including the Minoan palaces of Knossos, Phaistos and Malia, and the medieval monasteries that have left their trace all over the island.
 Don’t miss the Heraklion Archaeological Museum, for the best lesson in Greek history outside Athens, or book day trips to wild Sfakia and beautiful Spinalonga.

 However, Crete is also a paradise for outdoor adventurers, offering the chance to go hiking, canyoning, and scrambling through epic locations like the Samaria Gorge.

 While it’s a popular island with tourists, there are still many parts where the traditional culture has remained untouched, meaning you’ll have the chance to experience the time-honoured traditions and festivals that make Crete so special.